scrabbletank/farhome-rules/rulesdoc.md

 ### Concentration

-Some spells require concentration to maintain its effects.
-You may only concentrate on a single spell at a time and casting a new spell with concentration will end the effects of the previous spell.
-When you take damage while concentrating on a spell you make a Stamina save against a bad die and adding a terrible die for every wound taken from the attack.
-On failure you lose concentration and the spell ends.
+Some spells require concentration to maintain their effects.
+You may only concentrate on one spell at a time, and casting a new spell requiring concentration will end the effects of the previous one.
+When you take damage while concentrating on a spell, make a Stamina save against a bad die, adding an additional terrible die for each wound taken from the attack.
+On a failure, you lose concentration, and the spell ends.

 ### Cantrips

-Cantrips are spells that do not require mana to cast, but must still be prepared like the rest of your spells.
-For casting at a higher level, cantrips are considered level 0 spells and gain benefits when cast at 1st level or above.
+Cantrips are spells that do not require mana to cast but must still be prepared like other spells.
+When cast at a higher level, cantrips are treated as level 0 spells and gain benefits starting from 1st level.

 # Creating a Character

 Creating a character is simple.
-To start, choose a species for your character.
-The species determines your starting wounds, how far you can move or sprint, and your starting attribute bonuses.
-Each species has a unique feat that all people of that species share.
+To begin, select a species for your character.
+The species determines your starting wounds, move and sprit speeds, and attribute bonuses.
+Each species also possesses a unique feat shared by all members of that species.

-After picking a species, choose a background feat for your character.
-These are unique feats that can only be chosen during character creation and determine what kind of skills or abilities your character had before becoming an adventurer.
+After choosing a species, select a background feat for your character.
+These are exclusive feats available only during character creation and define the skills or abilities your character possessed before becoming an adventurer.

-Next, assign your attribute scores.
-You start with a -1 to all attribute scores, adding any bonuses from your species.
-You get 9 points you can arrange across your attributes.
-At this stage characters can have a max attribute score of 3, with 5 being the maximum you can increase an attribute from leveling up.
+Next, allocate your attribute scores.
+You start with a base of -1 for all attribute scores, adjusting scores based on your species.
+You have 9 points to distribute among your attributes.
+At this stage, the maximum attribute score is 3, with a cap of 5 achievable through leveling up.

-You have 4 proficiency points to spend on your skills.
-If you have a background or feat that gives you proficiency in a spell school you may increase your spellcasting proficiency.
+You have 4 proficiency points to assign across all proficiencies.
+If your background or feat provides proficiency in a spell school you may increase that spellcasting proficiency.

 Finally, choose 2 starting bonuses.